khowling/az-device-shop/README.md

 ## Design Rationals

+### Serivces Coupling

+Questions:

+Can independent services share a collection definition?
+This is an antipattern for shared dependencies?
+Can services call other services syncronously?
+This is a antipattern for building reliable systems?
+Can differnet services 'master' specific fields on a collection?

 ### Data Persistance

-The Design of the application is highly influenced by the choice of the features of the chosen data persistance service, in this case, CosmosDB.
+The Design of the application is highly influenced by the choice of the features of the chosen data persistance service, in this case, CosmosDB/Mongodb.

 ### Resilience